zo-el/hound-ai/README.md

 - The salesforce.csv contains the account and opportunity data.
 - The outreach.csv contains the call dispositions.

+### Pre-setup

+- we use the list of closed accounts(completed sucessfull opportunities) to generate a list of keywords from their website
+- use the analyze_keywords script to give a score to each keyword that will be used in stage 1.2

 ### Stage 1

 - Scrape all websites from the Salesforce Export report and store those in an output file

+### Stage 1.2

+- The script will calculate the company scores based on scores that were calculated on pre-setup

 ### Stage 2